weaveworks/weave/site/faq/faq.md

 Encryption does not work with fast datapath.
 If you enable encryption using the `--password` option to launch weave (or you use the `WEAVE_PASSWORD` environment variable), fast data path will by default be disabled.

-See [Using Fast Datapath](/site/using-fastdp.md) for more information
+See [Using Fast Datapath](/site/fastdp/using-fastdp.md) for more information

-##Q: Can I have multiple isolated subnets and still enable individuals containers to communicate with one another?
+##Q: Can I have multiple isolated subnets and still enable individual containers to communicate with one another?

 Yes, of course!
 Weave allows you to run isolated subnets and then open communications between individual containers from those isolated subnets.
-You can find information on how to do this in [Application Isolation](/site/application-isolation.md)
+You can find information on how to do this in [Application Isolation](/site/features/application-isolation.md)